p4lang/p4c/docs/README.md

 In P4C, documentation is generated using Doxygen.
 The generated documentation depends on [Doxygen Awesome CSS](https://github.com/jothepro/doxygen-awesome-css).
 The documentation is dynamically updated and deployed on [GitHub Pages](https://p4lang.github.io/p4c/).

-There are two main sources from which we generate documentation: comments in the code and markup documents in the docs/doxygen directory.
+Documentation is generated from two main sources: README files distributed across the repository and comments within the code.
+The README files are tagged with documentation inclusion notes to indicate their integration into the P4 compiler documentation.

 Code comments should capture the main intent of the implementation and the "why", rather than the "how".
 The how can be read from the code,